Jarsky/nvidia-upgrade/README.md

 Overview
 -------------

-Script to install and upgrade the latest NVIDIA Geforce drivers for Ubuntu.
+Script to install and upgrade the latest NVIDIA Geforce drivers for Ubuntu. <br>
 This is for headless servers that are using a Geforce Card for example a Plex / Emby server.

 The script is a basic one which will download the latest driver and install it silently.